--- Adopted on 06-17-08 Revised on 09-15-11
+Adopted on 06-17-08 Revised on 09-15-11 Revised on 01-25-22

 POLICY TITLE: GENERAL EXECUTIVE CONSTRAINT

 The President shall act at all times in an exemplary manner consistent with the responsibilities and expectations vested in that office.
 The President shall act in a manner consistent with Board policies and consistent with those practices, activities, decisions, and organizational circumstances which are legal, prudent, and ethical.